cipherprime/WeveTraveledWebsite/content/index.md

 [![Medium Pieces][Medium Pieces]][Pieces]

-Each Large Piece has it’s own dark counterpart.
-These pieces represent the past, showing a large resemblance from our very first game made in 2008.
-At the same time, they show a duality and sameness of the future pieces sharing the exact same visual composition and color.
+Each large piece has its own dark counterpart.
+These pieces represent the past, sharing the aesthetic of our very first game made in 2008.
+At the same time, they form a duality with the future pieces, sharing the exact same visual composition and color.